 A pioneering study of the Soviet economy's innovation problem by Joseph S. Berliner, The Innovation Decision in Soviet Industry, relied largely on anecdotal information from the Soviet press.
 It asserted that no Soviet micro-level data existed for quantitative studies (pp.21-22).
 A group of U.K. economists published innovation studies of specific Soviet industrial sectors, but also without general quantitative data.

-I used micro-level data collected from Form 4-NT of the Soviet state's inventions program to conduct a quantitative study of Soviet technological innovation (See Birmingham paper).
-I presented the study's results at a 1991 NATO Science Policy Workshop at the University of Birmingham that was attended by Western and Soviet economists.
+Micro-level data collected from Form 4-NT of the Soviet state's inventions program was used to conduct a quantitative study of Soviet technological innovation (See Birmingham paper).
+The study's results were presented at a 1991 NATO Science Policy Workshop at the University of Birmingham that was attended by Western and Soviet economists.
 The micro-level data were published in the Soviet journal Vnedrennye izobreteniya from 1968 to 1983.
-The journal stopped open publication in 1983.
+The journal stopped open publication in 1983 and ceased final publication in 1996.